Retrospective Tools

 Summary

-Echometer leads on AI & insights.
-GoRetro leads on ease of use, retro toolkit, value, fun factor, integrations and enterprise-grade.
+Echometer leads on retro toolkit, value and AI & insights.
+GoRetro leads on ease of use, fun factor, integrations and enterprise-grade.

 Scores compared